Art as Site-Response

 Work site-responsively, the artist concerned with the experience of being in those spaces, in the inter-relationship of the past and present, imprints of history and current activity, the physical feel and texture of the space and with bringing those experiences out to the public.
 The work has the ability to make the audience think about where they are, to reintegrate the lost fragmented forgotten place back into their consciousness.

-introduction to this site
+introduction to this website

 In ‘Junkspace’, Hilary Powell posits the idea of “recycling” junk or abandoned spaces, a “temporary transformation of meaning”, citing Walter Benjamin’s concept of art as redemptive.
 She contrasts “public art” as critiqued by Koolhaas, with site-responsive “interventions” into the derelict urban landscape.
 Powell sees the art event as a “moment of rupture” in the narrative of development and capitalist progress.
 Powell goes on to discuss her project fleeting a site-responsive mixed media intervention into a squatted lido (swimming pool).
 Fleeting raises many questions about use and intended use of space: the lido was not “disused” but it was used transgressively, by the squatters, as living space.
 Powell notes how historical research into the public health movement of the 1930s when the London lidos were built informs the outcome of her work, and highlights the ongoing controversy of “what is public service” raised by the very existence of the art event.